Optimal Investment and Consumption Strategies with General Cost Structure under CRRA Utility: Proof of Theorem

 Since $\varepsilon$ is small, the width of the no-trade region is also small.
 We expand $\phi$ in terms of $\varepsilon$ around $\phi^*$.
+To obtain the solution to \eqref{crraH-J-BVc*} and \eqref{crrabc1}-\eqref{crrasc3}, we apply a singular perturbation expansion in terms of $\varepsilon$.

-Let $\lambda$ be the exponent of the leading order term in the singular perturbation expansion, namely $\phi-\phi^*={\rm O}(\varepsilon^{\lambda})$, where $\lambda$ is a constant to be determined, and $\phi^*$ is the optimal asset allocation strategy for the no-transaction-cost case (Merton line) given by \eqref{mertoncrra phi c}.
-This suggests an introduction of a scaled variable
+Let $\lambda$ be the exponent of the leading-order term in the singular perturbation expansion, namely $\phi-\phi^*={\rm O}(\varepsilon^{\lambda})$, where $\lambda$ is a constant to be determined, and $\phi^*$ is the frictionless optimal asset allocation strategy given by \eqref{mertoncrra phi c}.
+This suggests introducing the scaled variable